MoonWalkerHTTP/moonwalker-json-api-docs/README.md

 I Will Update the `joke.js` as follows -
 ```
 const response = {
-    joke: "Why did the co cross the road?
+    joke: "Why did the cow cross the road?
 Because it wanted to watch a MOOvie."
 }

 module.exports = response;